Skip to main content

 Zollinger-Ellison syndrome

-Carcinoid tumors can make a hormone called gastrin that signals the stomach to make acid.
+Neuroendocrine tumors can make a hormone called gastrin that signals the stomach to make acid.
 Too much gastrin can cause Zollinger-Ellison syndrome, in which the stomach makes too much acid.
-High acid levels can lead to irritation of the lining of the stomach and even stomach ulcers, which can cause pain, nausea, and loss of appetite.
+High acid levels can irritate the stomach lining and even lead to stomach ulcers, which can cause pain, nausea, and loss of appetite.

-Severe ulcers can start bleeding.
+Severe ulcers can bleed.
 If the bleeding is mild, it can lead to anemia (too few red blood cells), causing symptoms like feeling tired and being short of breath.
 If the bleeding is more severe, it can make stools black and tarry.
-Severe bleeding can be life threatening.
+Severe bleeding can be life-threatening.

 Norton JA and Kunz PL.
 Carcinoid) Tumors and the Carcinoid Syndrome.
 In: DeVita VT, Hellman S, Rosenberg SA, eds.
 Cancer: Principles and Practice of Oncology.
 10th ed.
 Philadelphia, Pa: Lippincott Williams & Wilkins; 2015:1218-1226.